jkelowitt/t-builder/README.md

 1) On average, the class takes about 0.1s to initialize on my computer, and the precision set to 0.01.
 2) The initialization time is majorly dependent on the precision and to a lesser degree the number of pK values.
 3) I'd like to do some more research into what would be useful to have with a titration simulator.
 It will probably end up copying a lot of what [OpenTitration](https://github.com/dalevens/OpenTitration) has already done.
+I'll try to do something similar.
 4) I dread making a gui more than anything else.
 I dread making a *web app* even more, even though that is probably where this program will be heading.
 This is the last of the items on my list for now.
 I'll find excuses to not work on them for now though.